BetterThanTomorrow/calva/docs/site/paredit.md

 In some instances built-in command defaults are the same as Paredit's defaults, and Paredit's functionality in a particular case is less than what the default is.
 This is true of *Expand Selection* and *Shrink Selection* for Windows/Linux when multiple lines are selected.
 In this particular case adding `!editorHasMultipleSelections` to the `when` clause of the binding makes for a better workflow.
 The point is that when the bindings overlap and default functionality is desired peaceful integration can be achieved with the right `when` clause.
 This is left out of Paredit's defaults to respect user preference, and ease of maintenance.

 Happy Editing! ❤️

+## Experimental Feature: Multicursor support

+There is an ongoing effort to support simultaneous multicursor editing with Paredit.
+This is an experimental feature and is not enabled by default.
+To enable it, set `calva.paredit.multicursor` to `true`.
+This feature is still in development and may not work as expected in all cases.
+Currently, this supports the following categories:

+- Movement
+- Selection